ja-development/shape-of/README.md

 # shapeOf v0.0.7
 A lightweight schema validator and object mutator for JSON endpoints and Plain Old JavaScript Objects (POJOs).

 Features include:
 - **Clear Syntax**: The shapeOf library was developed with simplicity in mind.
 Defined schemas are intended to be semantical and quick for a reader to understand.
 - **Flexible**: Schemas can be defined as anything from simple data types to elaborate schemas with custom validators.
 - **Customizable**: Custom validators can be introduced as sole functions, or can be wrapped as official validators that extend existing validators.
 - **Vaildator Pipeline**: Multiple validators can be applied to a single value, ensuring data is shaped exactly as intended.
+- **Mix-and-Match**: Combinations of validators and/or mutators can be applied to a single value using the shapeOf.eachOf composite validator.
 - **Mutators**: Validators can also be written as mutators, altering the object in question throughout the validation pipeline.
 - **Validation Details**: A validation process can generate details on why an object is invalid and/or which values mutated.
 - **Serializable Schemas**: Schemas can be serialized for storage or delivery and reconstituted through parsing the serialization later.